purlak/workspace-booking-rails-app/NOTES.md

 X    Your models must include a has_many, a belongs_to, and a has_many :through relationship.
 You can include more models to fill out your domain, but there must be at least a model acting as a join table for the has_many through.
 Also, make sure that the join table contains at least one user submittable attribute; for example: rides with tickets or appointments with times.

-    Your models should include reasonable validations for the simple attributes.
+X    Your models should include reasonable validations for the simple attributes.
 You don't need to add every possible validation or duplicates, such as presence and a minimum length, but the models should defend against invalid data.

     You must include at least one class level ActiveRecord scope methods.
 To some extent these class scopes can be added to power a specific individual feature, such as "My Overdue Tasks" in a TODO application, scoping all tasks for the user by a datetime scope for overdue items, @user.tasks.overdue.
 Reports make for a good usage of class scopes, such as "Most Valuable Cart by Customer" where the code would implement a Cart.most_valuable and Cart.by_customer which could be combined as Cart.most_valuable.by_customer(@customer).